mdelapenya/presentations/CI_practices/src/index.md

 - A commit triggers the creation of a release candidate
 - It is a way to ensure that what we believe to work actually does.
-- What happend if someone checks in before your last update and the combination cause tests to fail?
+- What happens if someone checks in before your last update and the combination cause tests to fail?

 ---